Fraud Blocker

 • Tenderness: The treated area may feel tender or sensitive for a few days following the procedure.
 This tenderness is normal and should gradually improve.
 Avoid touching, pressing, or massaging the area until advised by your practitioner to promote proper healing.

 • Redness: Slight redness around the site is common, particularly immediately after your session.
-Redness usually fades within a few hours to a day, leaving your skin looking smooth and rejuvenated.
+Redness usually fades within a few hours to a day.

 • Lumps or Firmness: It’s not unusual to feel small lumps or areas of firmness under the skin.
 These should soften and blend into the surrounding tissue within a week or two.
 If recommended by your practitioner, gentle massage may assist this process.